laravel/docs/quick.md

 <a name="displaying-data"></a>
 ## Displaying Data

-Now that we have made the `users` available to our view.
-We can display them like so:
+Now that we have made the `users` available to our view, we can display them like so:

 	@extends('layout')